June 2014 Senior Activity Calendar

 Sweet Tea Tasting

-During this National Iced Tea Month, serve residents a variety of sweet teas.
+Serve a variety of sweet teas to residents during this National Iced Tea Month.
 Consider sweetening the tea with artificial sweeteners.

 For this National Dairy Month, encourage your residents to make ice cream for this afternoon's social.